fkarg/fkarg.github.io/staged/shattering-illusion.md

 reality.
 Of course we avoid them.

 Of course we yearn for beautiful stories, where everything fits together.
-Stories with a very small shard of reality, with multiple layers of illusion - enough to make it bearable.
+Stories with a small shard of reality, with multiple layers of illusion - enough to make it bearable.
 They can help.
 Of course we yearn for illusion.
 Reality is too real, any distraction is welcome.
 Why would it be different?